joel-seles/hello-world/README.md

 Next steps are branching out into Greasemonkey and other browser (FF ESR and Chrome / Chromium) add-ons.
 GM script by June 30.

-Line breaks appear to happen with a blank line.
+Line breaks happen with a blank line, or else text continues on the same string.